Another Case of Brewtality

-Another Case of Brewtality was the fourth full-length album from American hardcore punk band, Gang Green.
+Another Case of Brewtality is the fourth full-length album from American hardcore punk band Gang Green.
 It was released on October 7, 1997, by Taang Records.

 It follows hotly on the heels of an EP, Back & Gacked, which the band produced only five months previous.
 It contains 23 tracks, of which six were on the EP.

 It was the band's first full-length studio album since 1989's Older...
 Budweiser, and features drummer Walter Gustafson – who had left the band in 1984 and subsequently returned in 1991 to temporarily cover Brian Betzger.

-Since Mike Lucantonio and Kevin Brooks had left the band after two new tracks were recorded for the King Of Bands compilation, a new guitarist – Mike Earls – and bassist – Matt Sandonato – were found to play on this album.
+Since Mike Lucantonio and Kevin Brooks had left the band after two new tracks were recorded for the King of Bands compilation, a new guitarist – Mike Earls – and bassist – Matt Sandonato – were found to play on this album.

 It was also the band's first full-length release for Taang Records since 1986's Another Wasted Night.
 On the same day, Taang also re-released all their early material – from 1981 to 1983 – on a CD called Preschool.